Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Send Event To Object

-Send an event to an object.
+Sends the given event to the given object.

 **See also:**